The menopause and hot flushes

 - Chill your pillows; cooler pillows at night might be helpful.

 Talk to your doctor about taking short-term (less than five years) hormone replacement therapy (HRT).
 This treatment prevents hot flushes in many women.
 In addition, it can help other symptoms of menopause, including vaginal dryness and mood disorders.
-However, HRT carries some risks, including cancer, blood clots and gallbladder inflammation.
 If HRT is not right for you, there are other treatments that may offer relief.
 These include both over-the-counter and prescription therapies.
 It is important check with your GP before you start any new medications (including over-the-counter).

 Non-prescription treatments include: